jonasced/dotfiles/README.md

 rcup -v
 ```

-5. Make sure that all the necessary programs required by the dotfiles are installed
+5. Make sure that all the necessary programs required by the dotfiles are installed.
+Google them for respective installation.

 - tmux
 - neovim (run `:checkhealth` to see what is missing)